 Want to become a secret shopper?
 Mobee lets you do it easily.
-Download the app and then use the map to pick a business on it.
+Download the app and then use the map to pick a business.
 You can complete missions at a variety of retailers and restaurants.
 You’ll get points for each mission, which you can redeem for gift cards or swag.

 If you’re interested in earning money by completing basic tasks and running errands locally, check out Task Rabbit.
-You can earn money for completing these things for your neighbors, and then you can cash out your money.
+You can earn money for completing these things for your neighbors and then cash out your money.
 It could be a good side gig.

-Here’s another app that lets you make money off of your smartphone photos.
+Here’s another app that lets you make money from your smartphone photos.
 This gamified photo selling app gives you points and lets you level up as you provide businesses with photos.
-You can use the app to create a portfolio and to share photos with whoever you want.
-You can also get notification about requests you might be able to fulfil.
+You can use the app to create a portfolio and share photos with whomever you want.
+You can also get notifications about requests you might be able to fulfill.

 This is both a couponing and a cash back app.
 It lets you search for and save coupons before you go grocery shopping.
 Then you can use the app to earn cash back when you purchase your favorite brands.

-As with Uber, Lyft drivers have to apply.
-And Lyft’s criteria are a bit more stringent.
-But, still, you can install this app to give rides as you go about your own day, which can be an easy way to earn a bit of money on the side.
+As with Uber, Lyft drivers have to apply, and Lyft’s criteria are a bit more stringent.
+But, still, you can install this app to give rides as you go about your day, which can be an easy way to earn a bit of money on the side.

-This app is generally geared towards those who want to make a few bucks, but you could also become a full-time Gigwalker.
-You can use the app’s built in map feature to find gigs near you.
-Gigs can include things like putting together furniture, walking the dog, or just running basic errands.
-Pay for and frequency of gigs depends on where you live.
+This app is geared towards those who want to make a few bucks, but you could also become a full-time Gigwalker.
+You can use the app’s built-in map feature to find gigs near you.
+Gigs can include putting together furniture, walking the dog, or running basic errands.
+Pay and frequency of gigs depend on where you live.

 With this app, you can get notifications about missions in your area.
 Basically, your goal is to help companies better serve their customers.
 You can do this by visiting local stores, shopping for specific products, or taking photos.
 You can also answer questions or take surveys.
 You’ll earn cash, which you can receive via direct deposit or Dwolla.